British Open 2021: Get to know the golf courses of the Open Championship rota

 You know it as: “That course where Tiger shot an 81 in monsoon conditions to end his hope of capturing the calendar Grand Slam in 2002.”

 Unique features: Home to the oldest organized golf club in the world, The Honourable Company of Edinburgh Golfers, whose records date back to 1744.
-In 2017, the club voted to allow women members, which put the old chaps back in the good graces of the R&A and ensured will the course will host future Opens.
+In 2017, the club voted to allow women members, which put the old chaps back in the good graces of the R&A and ensured the course will host future Opens.
 Murifield also features a circular routing in which the front nine wraps around the back nine.

-Noteworthy moments: Jack Nicklaus won his first of three Opens here in 1966 (left) and named his own course in Dublin, Ohio, Muirfield Village, after it.
-Muirfield was also the site of the 1892 Open, golf's first four-round tournament.
+Noteworthy moments: Jack Nicklaus won his first of three Opens here in 1966 (above) and named his own course in Dublin, Ohio, Muirfield Village, after it.
+Muirfield was also the site of the 1892 Open, golf’s first four-round tournament.
 In 2013, Phil Mickelson shot one of the great final rounds ever (66 in tough conditions) to capture his first claret jug.

-Royal Lythan & St. Annes Golf Club
+Royal Lytham & St. Annes

 Where: Lancashire, England